D-Generation X: Later reformations (2006–2010, 2018)

 On December 21, 2009, Triple H announced that Hornswoggle was the new DX "mascot".
 This came about after Hornswoggle sued DX for emotional and physical distress due to them not allowing him to join the group.
-After being taken to court where they were ruled guilty by a jury and judge consisting of dwarves, Michaels told Triple H that Hornswoggle could be the mascot.
+After being taken to "Little People's Court", where they were ruled guilty by a jury and judge consisting of dwarves, Michaels told Triple H that Hornswoggle could be the mascot.
 Triple H agreed to it only if the charges were dropped, which Hornswoggle agreed to.
-On the January 11, 2010 episode of Raw, Mike Tyson, who was the Raw guest host for the night, teamed with Jericho to face DX; however, at the end of the bout, Tyson turned on Jericho and re-aligned himself with Michaels and Triple H. On the February 8, 2010 episode of Raw, DX lost the Unified WWE Tag Team Championship to ShoMiz (The Miz and Big Show) in a Triple Threat Elimination Tag Team match also featuring The Straight Edge Society (CM Punk and Luke Gallows.)
-On the March 1 episode of Raw, they lost their rematch for the titles which would be the duo's last televised match as a tag team.
+On the January 11, 2010 episode of Raw, Mike Tyson, who was the Raw guest host for the night, teamed with Jericho to face DX; however, at the end of the bout, Tyson turned on Jericho and re-aligned himself with Michaels and Triple H. On the February 8, 2010 episode of Raw, DX lost the Unified WWE Tag Team Championship to ShoMiz (The Miz and Big Show) in a Triple Threat Elimination Tag Team match also featuring The Straight Edge Society (CM Punk and Luke Gallows).
+On the March 1 episode of Raw, DX lost their rematch for the titles which would be the duo's last televised match as a tag team.
 Due to Michaels' ongoing obsession with ending the Undertaker's WrestleMania streak, Triple H and Michaels quietly separated heading into WrestleMania XXVI, but remained on good terms.

-Road Dogg, Billy Gunn and X-Pac have gone under the team names of D-Generates of Wrestling and Team Suck It while wrestling together on the indy scene before returning to WWE.
+Road Dogg, Billy Gunn and X-Pac have gone under the team names of D-Generates of Wrestling and Team Suck as a tribute to D-Generation X. It while wrestling together on the indy scene before returning to WWE.

 On the September 3, 2018 episode of Raw, Shawn Michaels made a special appearance to promote the match between Triple H and The Undertaker at Super Show-Down, during which he was confronted by The Undertaker himself.
 At Super Show-Down, Michaels assisted Triple H in defeating The Undertaker, after which, he was attacked by Undertaker and Kane.

-On October 8, Triple H and Shawn Michaels announced that they were officially reforming D-Generation X to take on The Brothers of Destruction at Crown Jewel.
+On October 8, Triple H and Shawn Michaels announced that they were officially reforming DX to take on The Brothers of Destruction at Crown Jewel.
 On the October 29 episode of Raw, both Undertaker and Kane declared that they would take the souls of Triple H and Shawn Michaels and stated they would never "Rest in Peace".
 This then led to Triple H distracting Kane and Shawn Michaels delivering a Sweet Chin Music to the Undertaker.
 At Crown Jewel, the Brothers of Destruction dominated DX for most of the match, however, DX were eventually able to pick up the win despite Triple H tearing his pec.